 There is now a distinction between a pre-contract disclosure statement for the sale of an existing development and an off-the-plans development, with each requiring different information to be provided to potential buyers.

 Vendors must provide a pre-contract disclosure statement to buyers before a sale and purchase agreement is signed.
 The pre-contract disclosure statement should be completed as early as possible, preferably before marketing the property.
 You should explain this to your vendor.
 You will also need to talk to your vendor about how the required information can be collected and explain that they should seek legal advice before completing the form.

 When you have the signed and dated pre-contract disclosure statement, provide it to all potential buyers as early as you can, for example, at open homes.
 At the very latest, it must be provided to the buyer before the buyer enters into a sale and purchase agreement.
 The buyer will acknowledge receipt of the pre-contract disclosure statement in the sale and purchase agreement.

-The pre-settlement disclosure must be provided no later than the 5th working day before the settlement date.
+The vendor must provide the pre-settlement disclosure statement no later than the 5th working day before the settlement date.
 If it is not provided by this time, the buyer can either:

 - cancel the sale and purchase agreement by giving 10 days’ notice.

 Vendors should prepare this statement with assistance from their lawyer or licensed conveyancing practitioner and are expected to meet the related costs.